-Each year, Health Partners Foundation invites Health Partners Plans employees to nominate under-recognized individuals and organizations who exemplify the Foundation’s mission to transform communities.
+Each year, the Health Partners Foundation invites Health Partners Plans employees to nominate under-recognized individuals and organizations who exemplify the Foundation’s mission to transform communities.

 On Thursday, October 20, 2016, the Foundation presented two winners with the Health Partners Foundation Community Transformation Award and the Health Partners Plans Making a Difference Award.
 Additionally, one deserving young person received the Health Partners Foundation Junior Partners Award.

 Here are the 2017 honorees: